titumozammel/3c-strategic-approach/README.md

 # 12. 3C AND ORGANIZATIONAL CAPACITY

-3C is connected to organizational capacity because the conditions surrounding work affect the ability of people and systems to apply available capability.
+3C is connected to organizational capacity because the conditions surrounding work can affect the ability of people and systems to mobilize and apply available potential.

+Within HEE:

+> **Capability = Potential.**
+> **Capacity = Ability to mobilize and apply potential.**

-A condition may consume or restrict capacity through:
+A condition may consume or restrict usable capacity through:

 - unnecessary activity,
 - repeated work,